AndrikSeeger/Predicate_Logic_Compiler/README.md

 ## Usage

-To run the code you need:
+To compile the code you need:

 * Flex
 * Bison